nodejs/node-addon-examples/website/docs/getting-started/objectwrap.md

 The code also defines a `ObjectWrapDemo::Greet` method that takes a single JavaScript string as the argument.
 The method prints two strings to stdout and returns a JavaScript string containing the value originally passed to the constructor.

-The `ObjectWrapDemo::GetClass` static method returns a class definition that N-API uses in order know how to call the methods implemented by the C++ class.
+The `ObjectWrapDemo::GetClass` static method returns a class definition that N-API uses in order to know how to call the methods implemented by the C++ class.

 The `Init` function declares the "exports" of the module.
 These are analogous to the exports declared by traditional JavaScript modules.
 This module exports the `ObjectWrapDemo` class as declared by the `ObjectWrapDemo::GetClass` static method.